Google Doubles Down on USB Type-C with the Google Pixelbook

 The USB Power Test App from Granite River Labs also produces a voltage, current trace plot which graphically shows the voltage and current requested by the Google Pixelbook for each advertised Source PDO throughout the power negotiation.

-Using the USB Power Delivery Compliance C2 Tester from Granite River Labs to run just a subset of the full USB Power Delivery compliance test suite, we can verify that the Google Pixelbook supports both a fixed PDO of 2.5 watts (5 volts @ .5 amps) and programmable power from 14.25 watts to 63 watts (4.75-21 volts @ 3 amps) for charging.
+Using the USB Power Delivery Compliance C2 Tester from Granite River Labs to run just a subset of the full USB Power Delivery compliance test suite, we can verify that the Google Pixelbook supports both a fixed PDO of 2.5 watts (5 volts @ .5 amps) and variable power supply of 14.25 to 63 watts range (4.75-21 volts @ 3 amps) for charging.
 Note some compliance failures were observed.

 Supply Type #1